bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 #### Modifying BEMHTML

 You need an additional HTML element – a container – to center the page.
 It is not necessary to create a specific block for it.
-The more correct way rather be to modify a **page** block's template at a `desktop.blocks` redefinition level.
+The more correct way rather be to modify a **page** block template at a `desktop.blocks` redefinition level.
 This template will generate an output HTML for the entire page.

 We are going to use [BEMHTML](https://bem.info/technology/bemhtml/current/reference/) as a template language.